SocksThatRock/Agile-Log/README.md

 ## Features

-The flow will help you remember to record your logbbok every day
+The flow will help you remember to record your Logbbook every day

 It will keep you informed about the upcoming day's schedule